nadia-eecs/cs1b/hw/hw03/README.md

 While a `main.cpp` is provided to you in the `hw03` directory, this main function serves as a driver for you to quickly evaluate your code functions.
 This driver code is different than the menu driven code that is expected in the user interface section and should be expressed in your `main_menu.cpp`.
 Please work out of the directory `src`.

 - Make sure your last push is before the deadline.
-Your last plush will be considered as your final submission.
+Your last push will be considered as your final submission.

 - It is recommended that you add your name to your `README.MD`